We have collected the answers to some of the questions, we often get in our customer service department.

 The more stars a cottage has, the better the comfort is.
 Furniture, equipment and the cottages condition is part of the judgment.

-Very simple furnished holiday rental without any comfort, for a stay during the summer-months
+* Very simply furnished holiday home with basic facilities, for a stay during summer.

-Well-equipped holiday rental of good standard, with comfortable furniture and extra facilities.
+**** Well-equipped holiday home of a high standard, with comfortable furniture and extra facilities.

-Our best holiday rentals.
+***** Our best rated holiday home.
 Tastefully furnished and fully equipped.